RondeoCreates/save-santa/readme.md

 Press A and D to move.
 Press W to jump.
 LMB to Shoot.

 Good luck and Happy Holiday!

+Huge thanks to JGRAN for the critics and helping me searching for this free assets.
+Big thanks also to the Libgdx discord community.

 Free Assets used: